Deep Equilibrium models for Poisson Imaging Inverse problems via Mirror Descent: Numerical implementation

 This value of this tolerance was selected based on empirical observation during numerical experimentation, representing an optimal trade-off: sufficiently small to ensure accuracy, yet large enough to maintain computational efficiency by preventing an excessive number of iterations.

-The subsequent two figures, Figures \ref{fun val} and \ref{psnr w.r.t gt}, illustrate a representative case demonstrating the general behavior observed throughout our experiments.
-In particular, Figure \ref{fun val} confirms that the functional $\text{KL}(y,A\cdot)+R_{\theta}(\cdot)$ is effectively minimized over the iterations for a fixed choice of $\theta\in\Theta$.
-Conversely, Figure \ref{psnr w.r.t gt} shows that the PSNR with respect to the ground truth improves along the iterations, showing the adequacy of the minimization functional to enhance reconstruction quality in terms of the PSNR metric.
-We stress that these behaviors are observed at inference time.
-Considering the map $f_{\theta^k}$ representing the operator obtained after the $k$-th epoch of the training phase, the behavior depicted in Figure \ref{psnr w.r.t gt} is no longer observed.
-This makes sense, as $R_{\theta}$ is typically unable to provide accurate reconstructions, especially during the initial epochs.
+We now report and comment some numerical results obtained at test time by running the forward pass of the proposed DEQ-RED approach on a Gaussian deblurring task with $\alpha=40$ (see Section \ref{data generation} and Figure \ref{fig:kernels}).
+Figure \ref{fun val} illustrates the interpretability of the approach: running the DEQ-MD forward pass corresponds to minimize $\text{KL}(y,A\cdot)+R_{\theta}(\cdot)$, as detailed in Section \ref{eq:DEQ-MD_convergence}.
+On the other hand, Figure \ref{psnr w.r.t. gt} shows that PSNR metric is increasing along iterates, with the final iterate maximizing it, which shows the adequacy of the minimization functional to the task considered in terms of reconstruction quality.
+We stress that this behavior was consistently observed on all the images considered for testing.

-Figure \ref{backtracking step-sizes} highlights the effectiveness of the Backtracking strategy in enabling larger step-sizes guaranteeing convergence.
+Figure \ref{backtracking step-sizes} highlights the effectiveness of the backtracking strategy used to estimate admissible step-sizes guaranteeing convergence.
+Note that the such step-sizes are way bigger than theoretical one, which allows for faster algorithmic convergence.
 Figure \ref{relative error} demonstrates the decrease in relative error across iterations.
-We remark that a correlation between changes in the step-size and variations in the relative error is observed, as indicated by the vertical dashed red line.
+We observe a correlation between changes in the step-size and variations in the relative error, as indicated by the vertical dashed red line.

-We emphasize that the behaviors illustrated in the four subfigures above are exemplary of a general trend.
-As we will detail in the following experimental Section \ref{numerical experiments}, these results stem, in particular, from a deblurring task employing a Gaussian kernel (see, e.g., Figure \ref{fig:kernels}).
-Similar results were obtained for different images and for a variety of both convolution kernels and noise intensities.
-Note that the behavior shown in Figures \ref{fun val}, \ref{backtracking step-sizes} and \ref{relative error} are observed both during training and at a inference time.